External structures (vqfetch)

 Per-record provenance

-Every fetched record carries the following fields (visible in the SPEC module’s Provenance dataclass and surfaced in the SCF log + per-run .system manifest):
+Every fetched record carries the following fields (visible in the emitted PeriodicSpec module’s Provenance dataclass and echoed into the SCF run header):

 Provenance(